How to Automate Customer Service for Real Results

 This brings us to another critical point: what happens when automation gets it wrong?
 Because it will.
 No system is perfect.
 The key is to have a rock-solid escalation plan.
 Your AI should instantly transfer the entire conversation history to a live agent, so the customer never has to repeat themselves.

 That seamless handoff is the foundation of a great hybrid support model.
 The bot handles what it can, and a human agent steps in with full context to take it over the finish line.
 When you get this right, the customer just feels like they're getting a fast, smart, and helpful experience—regardless of who (or what) is on the other end.
+That blend of efficiency and empathy is how you win.

 Don't let missed calls mean missed opportunities.
 Marlie Ai is a 24/7 AI phone assistant that answers every call, books jobs, and frees your team to focus on growth—all while saving you up to 80% on call-handling costs.
 See how it works.